 When the rights for my first two books reverted to me, my goal was to get both of them back up on the market on my terms.
 So, it is with pleasure that I announce The Ashes of Heaven’s Pillar will be rereleased Nov.
 2, 2016.
-The ebook is available for preorder at Amazon, Kobo, Barnes and Noble, and iTunes.
+The ebook is available for preorder at Amazon.
 Like The Cross and the Dragon, Ashes will also be available in print at Amazon and other vendors.
 If you’d like an email when the print book is available, send a note to kim [at] kimrendfeld [dot] com.

 I wrote Ashes as both a companion and a counterpoint to Cross and Dragon.
 Unlike journalism, fiction is telling a story from a distinct point of view, which by its nature means others are excluded.
 My heroine and hero in Cross and Dragon are Frankish Christian aristocrats, and I wanted to know what the history was like for the pagans in Continental Saxony, especially the commoners.
 A family of Saxons hijacked the plot of my second book, and Ashes was born.
 Here is the blurb:

 772: Charlemagne’s battles in Saxony have left Leova with nothing but her two children, Deorlaf and Sunwynn.
 Her beloved husband died in combat.
 Her faith lies shattered in the ashes of the Irminsul, the Pillar of Heaven.
 The relatives obligated to defend her and her family instead sell them into slavery.